 Working as part of a team!
 In my day-to-day work, I collaborate with both project managers and engineers.
 For me, it is one of the few technical professions where you are in contact with people from so many different backgrounds.

 I also like the variety of projects.
 In my 4 years here, I have had the opportunity to work on aeronautical products (a remote control on business class seats with a capacitive touch switch), home automation (a professional lamp with smart functions), industrial products (industrial automation for water network telemetry and SCADA) and even automotive products.
 For each project, the complexity of the product varies, as do customer constraints and functional and aesthetic challenges.
 The specificities of our production sites and markets also offer a wide range of possibilities for developing different products.
 I am therefore required to work on very varied technologies and industrial sectors.
 That’s what makes the job challenging!

 From a developer’s point of view, it is a real added value to work in a company that has both a design center and production sites.

 This makes it possible for us to know precisely which technical constraints are present in the factory and to therefore anticipate how to design a product so that it can be industrialised on our production chains.
 I can easily get in touch with my colleagues at the French, German, Polish and Tunisian sites to obtain information on the operation of the means of production, the industrial processes to be followed or the specificities concerning testing, prototyping and purchasing.
 I’m always learning something new!

 … Join the adventure!

-2015 - Joined LACROIX Electronics as a work/study student
+2015 - Joined the Electronics activity of LACROIX as a work/study student

 2016 - Hardware developer